National Superior Autonomous School of Fine Arts, Lima

-The National Superior Autonomous School of Fine Arts (Escuela Nacional Superior Autónoma de Bellas Artes del Perú, or ENSABAP) is a fine art school in Lima, Peru.
+The National Superior Autonomous School of Fine Arts (Escuela Nacional Superior Autónoma de Bellas Artes del Perú, ENSABAP) is a fine art school in Lima, Peru.
 It is located in Barrios Altos, a suburb of Lima District.
 It was founded in 1918, by President José Pardo y Barreda and Peruvian painter Daniel Hernández Morillo, who was its first director.
 It is located in a monumental building built in the early 1940s.

 The National School of Fine Arts of Peru is a public institution of higher education with university status, meaning that grants the academic degree of Bachelor and bachelor's degree in their respective careers.